top of page

 SARAH BADJU TOLLESTRUP

-Sarah is normally based in Wellington, New Zealand with her family.
+Sarah is based in Auckland, New Zealand with her family.
 She is passionate about social justice and being outdoors, ideally hiking in the bush or swimming in the ocean.

 • LinkedIn